 How do we analyze spatial data?
 The second part of the course emphasizes data processing and symbolization methods for thematic maps.
 We will cover classification techniques and how to match different data types and levels of measurement with appropriate symbols.
-Basic tools for (automated) geoprocessing are also introduced.
-Guidelines for effective map design are highlighted.
+We also introduce basic tools for (automated) geoprocessing and highlight guidelines for effective map design.

-Throughout, we will also consider the ethical dimensions of mapping practice, including topics such as the privacy concerns associated with location-based surveillance.
+Throughout, we will consider the ethical dimensions of mapping practice, including topics such as the privacy concerns associated with location-based surveillance.